 Motivation has a major impact on the decisions salespeople take and the actions that follow.
 Consequently, a salesperson's intrinsic motivators, have a bearing on success which differs according to the role being fulfilled.

-The Sales Motivators assessment is dedicated to exploring and representing the intrinsic motivation aspects of sales competencies.
+The Sales Motivators assessment is dedicated to exploring and representing the intrinsic motivation aspects competencies.

 If you need ways to measure sales competencies or want to create a sales competence model for training or assessment, we can help.
 Telephone +44 (0)1392 851500.
 Alternatively, use the contact form here or send email to firstname.lastname@example.org.